"If you can create a sense of community in your business and work, you have a winner." - Claude Chouinard

 Claude Chouinard | Co-Founder Zen Jiwa Raga

-In 1992, Claude Chouinard, a French Canadian, found himself embarking on an unconventional and spiritual journey that led him to Ubud, Bali.
-It was in Bali that Claude and his partner of twenty years, Iyan Yaspriyana, have been building their wellness ‘empire’, Zen Jiwa Raga.
-Zen Jiwa Raga (meaning Zen, body and soul), a hospitality consulting company, is the parent company of One World Retreats.
-I have visited One World twice for retreats over the last few years and I recently shared an afternoon with Claude, discussing his heart-led approach to management and business, learning how to let go in order to grow, and his mentor, Richard Branson.
+In 1992, Claude Chouinard, a French Canadian, found himself embarking on an unconventional and spiritual journey that eventually led him to Indonesia, a country that he is most passionate about, and at the turn of the millennium, he ended his voyage of eight years of travelling and established himself in Ubud, Bali.
+It is on the sacred island that Claude and his partner of eighteen years, Iyan Yaspriyana, have been building their successful wellness ‘empire’, Zen Jiwa Raga (meaning Zen, body and soul), a hospitality consulting company.
+Zen is the parent company of Oneworld Retreats, among others.
+I’ve visited Oneworld twice for retreats over the last few years and I recently shared an afternoon with Claude, discussing his heart-led approach to management and business, learning how to let go in order to grow, and one of his influencers, Richard Branson.

 Based on my experience and interactions with you and your staff, the way your staff are with me, and the general feeling of your business, I can feel that there is a lot of heart and soul within your business.
 Can you tell me how you create that?

 I guess, it’s not how I create it within my business, but it’s how it’s unfolding.
-I have been in Bali for the last 24 years, studied the country and understand it’s people.
+I have been in Indonesia for the last 24 years and in Bali for 19, I studied the country and understand its people.
 The strength of Bali is the sense of community and family.
-If you can create a sense of community in your business and work, you have a winner.
+If you can create a sense of community in your business and develop a similar culture, you have a winner.

 "I have a lot of respect for my people.
 I understand very well that if they are not here, then I am not here."